adstuart/-azure-privatelink-storage-dnsparition/README.md

 ## Create your Storage Account

-Register for the preview, and create your storage account with the feature flag enabled.
+Register for the preview and create your storage account with the feature flag enabled.

 ```
 adam [ ~ ]$ az extension add -n storage-preview